metwork-framework/mfsysmon/.metwork-framework/install_a_metwork_package.md

 yum remove "metwork-mfsysmon*"
 ```

-## Upgrade mfsysmon metwork package
+## Upgrade mfsysmon metwork module

-To upgrade mfsysmon metwork package, use the following commands (still as `root` user):
+To upgrade mfsysmon metwork module, use the following commands (still as `root` user):

 ```